The Cheese Store of Beverly Hills

 I identified that the following challenges need to be addressed with The Cheese Store’s website:

-• Confusing information architecture, particularly the navigation menu, with unorganized menus and inconsistent category labels
+• Confusing information architecture, particularly the navigation menu comprised of inconsistent category labels

 • Unclear shipping options for different product/service categories